Al Pacino wearing Unidentified watch in The Recruit

 Unidentified

-On a bench under a flat grey sky, Walter Burke and his recruit sit shoulder to shoulder in dark overcoats, two men photographed as a matched pair for the marketing of The Recruit (2003).
+On a bench under a flat grey sky, Walter Burke and his recruit sit shoulder to shoulder in dark overcoats, photographed as a matched pair for the marketing of The Recruit (2003).
 Al Pacino plays Burke, the CIA instructor who recruits Colin Farrell's James Clayton and spends the film teaching him that nothing is what it seems.
-It is the same lesson the watch on screen quietly delivers.
-The only timepiece clearly visible in the still belongs to Farrell, not Pacino: a steel case on a steel bracelet with a dark round dial, worn over his clasped hands and angled just far enough away that the brand never resolves.
+The watch on screen quietly delivers the same lesson.
+The only timepiece clearly visible belongs to Farrell, not Pacino, a steel case on a steel bracelet with a dark round dial, worn over his clasped hands and angled just far enough that the brand never resolves.
 Pacino's own wrist stays hidden under his coat cuff, his hand resting bare on his knee.

-The catalog of Pacino's screen watches is unusually well kept, because he is one of the actors collectors actually track.
-Specialist outlets such as Wrist Enthusiast and Watchonista have inventoried his roles in detail, from the Omega of The Godfather Part II to the Rolex Datejust of Glengarry Glen Ross and the Bulgari Diagono of Heat.
-The Recruit appears in none of those inventories.
-The watch sometimes attached to this film in casual searches, a Tutima Flieger, traces only to sources that watch researchers do not trust, and no credible publication has ever identified what Burke wears on his wrist.
+Pacino is one of the actors collectors actually track, his screen watches inventoried in detail, from the Omega of The Godfather Part II to the Rolex Datejust of Glengarry Glen Ross to the Bulgari Diagono of Heat.
+The Recruit is not among them.
+The Tutima Flieger sometimes attached to this film rests on nothing trustworthy, and nothing credible has ever established what Burke wears.
 So the watch stays where the movie likes its secrets, which is to say unidentified.

 1 frame on file